 More important from a PR perspective, the revised G4 line still topped out 500MHz — where it had been since the fall of 1999.
 While

 processor speed isn’t the only factor that influences performance, it certainly is a major selling point to consumers.
 And many computer shoppers saw Intel chips get faster as the PowerPC processor remained at 500MHz.
 It wasn’t until this January that the G4 saw its top speed get bumped to 733MHz.

 iMacs unveiled a year ago had less to do with boosting processor speeds and more to do with revising the desktop machine’s look.
 Apple introduced four new colors — indigo, ruby, sage, and snow, which joined the existing graphite shade — and four configurations.
 It was possible to buy eight brand-new iMacs and never get the color or specifications twice — a curious move since Jobs had declared that the Mac line had become too convoluted when he returned as CEO in 1997.

 But a more crowded iMac lineup didn’t hurt Apple — a missing feature did.
 While other PC makers included CD-RW drives in their machines, Apple continued to ship hardware with built-in CD-ROM and DVD-ROM drives.
 The decision proved costly — Jobs cited it as one of the reasons Apple failed to turn a profit in its fiscal first quarter.
 The company has since added CD-RW drives to its iMac, iBook, and G4 offerings.

 Apple’s fortunes have since brightened.
 The company scored big with the Titanium PowerBook G4 —

-of just a handful of
+one of just a handful of

-at January’s Macworld Expo in contrast to the slew of new releases at the New York show six months earlier.
+focused product announcements at January’s Macworld Expo in contrast to the slew of new releases at the New York show six months earlier.
 The redesigned

 iBook has won raves and helped Apple